RaviSingla23/Hospital-Management-System/README.md

 # About
-A hospital Management System developed using oracle database and java frames as front end.
+A Hospital Management System developed using oracle database and java frames for front end.

 ## Requirements
 1)Netbeans